Vistula delta Mennonites: Danzig community

-The first Anabaptist in the area, a local resident, is reported in 1526 in Marienburg (Malbork).
+The first Anabaptist in the area, a local resident, was reported in 1526 in Marienburg (Malbork).
 In the 1530s, Dutch Mennonites from what is now the Netherlands and Belgium moved to the area of Danzig (Gdańsk) Poland's principal seaport, which was connected to the Low Countries by traditional grain trade.
-Menno Simons apparently visited the community in 1549 and in 1569 Dirk Philips founded the first Mennonite Church in Danzig.
-Soon about 1,000 Mennonites lived in the city.
+Menno Simons apparently visited the community in 1549, and in 1569, Dirk Philips founded the first Mennonite Church in Danzig.
+Soon, about 1,000 Mennonites lived in the city.
 Mennonites enjoyed religious freedom in traditionally tolerant Poland, which was officially confirmed since the Warsaw Confederation of 1573.

 In 1552, the Danzig city council allowed Mennonites to practise their faith but refused to grant Mennonites the formal status of a Citizen, a situation unchanged until the city was annexed by the Kingdom of Prussia in the Second Partition of Poland in 1793.
 As a result, most of them settled in the suburbs of Schidlitz (Siedlce), Petershagen and Alt-Schottland (Stare Szkoty).

-The relation between the city council and the Mennonites was often ambivalent.
-Though their faith was tolerated in general, protests of local craftsmen caused the ban of Mennonite traders and craftsmen to participate in the annual trade fairs.
-In 1582, local guilds’ complaints against the employment of Mennonite linen weavers by the Catholic St. Bridget's Church were judged by the city council, which decided to limit the number of Mennonite weavers to one per abbey.
-In 1583, the council unsuccessfully requested the Polish King to dislodge the Mennonites in the suburb of Alt-Schottland while in 1586 the King asked the council not to tolerate this “human plague” inside the city.
+The relationship between the city council and the Mennonites was often ambivalent.
+Though their faith was generally tolerated, protests from local craftspeople caused the ban of Mennonite traders and artisans from participating in the annual trade fairs.
+In 1582, the city council judged local guilds’ complaints against the employment of Mennonite linen weavers by the Catholic St. Bridget's Church, which decided to limit the number of Mennonite weavers to one per abbey.
+In 1583, the council unsuccessfully requested the Polish King to dislodge the Mennonites in the suburb of Alt-Schottland, while in 1586, the King asked the council not to tolerate this “human plague” inside the city.
 However, the Mennonite community in Danzig grew and played an important role in grain trade with the Low Countries.